alee97422/UPDI_programmer/README.md

-# UPDI programmer web upp
+# UPDI programmer web app

 web app to simplify programming UPDI devices this web app will still need continued work but will curently push firmware to the attiny412